 - make up (Verbatim promo for Star Wars Limited Edition Super Sizer Mascara: “Dare to discover your dark side with 400% more corner-to-corner volume.)

 This might actually be the dark side, people.
 Look at the painting!
 This sort of madness murders R2-D2 and C-3PO, leaving them askew in the snow, discarded scraps of metal.
 This over-commodification exhausts a mythology based a long time ago in a galaxy far, far away that has come to be devastatingly meaningful to fans.
 Star Wars as a film empire may prove timeless and universal, but its marketing potential ought to exercise some reasonable limits.
-To be surrounded at every turn by move tie-ins is not to pay tribute to a significant part of cinematic culture, but to be well and truly alone, numbly staring into our drinks à la Hopper.
+To be surrounded at every turn by movie tie-ins is not to pay tribute to a significant part of cinematic culture, but to be well and truly alone, numbly staring into our drinks à la Hopper.